FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 A. A. Milne's Winnie-the-Pooh stories were based on a toy bear that his son, Christopher Robin, owned.
 Pooh, as he was often called for short, first appeared in the 1924 story "When We Were Very Young".
 In this we find the explanation for Winnie's full name: "But his arms were so stiff ... they stayed up straight in the air for more than a week, and whenever a fly came and settled on his nose he had to blow it off.
 And I think - but I am not sure - that that is why he is always called Pooh."

 This is amazing: Such was the popularity of the Pooh stories that, within six years of his first appearing in print, they were already a "$50 million a year business"!
 Today, Pooh is everywhere.
 He and his friends appear in books, on DVD, on television, in the sale of toys, in theatrical productions - imagine Pooh doing "Hamlet"? - on audio products, on radio, in film and on television.
 He's even been adopted by the Russians, where he is known as Winnie Pukh.
 In Budapest and Warsaw they have streets named after him, with the one in Warsaw called Ulica Kubusia Puchatka.
-Lord bless us, the tubby little bear is even used by philosophers to explain their various theories - Descartes, Kant, Plato and Nietzsche for example.
+Lord bless us, the tubby little bear is even used to explain the various theories of philosophers - Descartes, Kant, Plato and Nietzsche for example.
 Pooh's philosophy though is probably more along the lines of "I think, therefore I eat".

 5. Paddington Bear first appeared in print in 1958.
 An immigrant from another land, which country was the birthplace of Paddington?